Developing Future Health Practitioners

 Medical schools are searching for academically qualified candidates who also bring relevant non-academic experiences to the table—experiences that demonstrate a natural curiosity, sense of empathy, understanding of leadership in the community, involvement with people in need, etc. Essentially, medical schools want highly committed applicants who have a nuanced understanding of what it means to be a physician.

 Taylor University has proven to be an excellent place to prepare for a career in medicine.
-During the most recent four years, 94% of students who successfully completed the Pre-Med Curriculum were accepted into professional schools to study medicine, dentistry, or veterinary medicine.
-Learn more about studying pre-med at Taylor.
+During the most recent four years, 96% of students who successfully completed the Pre-Med Curriculum were accepted into professional schools to study medicine, dentistry, or veterinary medicine.

 Health Science Majors